 The version of the human papillomavirus (HPV) vaccine contains less than 0.007 mg of yeast proteins.

 Severe allergic reactions (including hives, difficulty breathing or low blood pressure) have been reported after receipt of hepatitis B vaccine (about 1 case per 600,000 doses).
 However, allergy to yeast proteins does not appear to be the cause of these allergic reactions.

-Wiederman G, Scheiner O, Ambrosch F, et al. Lack of induction of IgE and IgG antibodies to yeast in humans immunized with recombinant hepatitis B vaccines.
-Int Arch Allergy Appl Immunol.
-1988;85:130-132.
+Wiedermann G, Scheiner O, Ambrosch F, Kraft D, Kollaritsch H, et al. Lack of induction of IgE and IgG antibodies to yeast in humans immunized with recombinant hepatitis B vaccines.
+Int Archs Allergy Appl Immun 1988;85:130-132.

 Volunteers were inoculated with three doses of yeast-derived hepatitis B vaccines at monthly intervals and compared with plasma derived vaccines.
 Before and four weeks after immunizations, blood samples were tested for presence of IgE or IgG antibodies against yeast antigens related to Saccharomyces cerevisiae and Candida albicans, respectively, as cross-reactivity exists between the two genera.
 No rise in IgE antibodies against Saccharomyces cerevisiae antigens nor in IgG antibodies against Candida albicans antigens was found.
 The authors concluded that yeast proteins in recombinant hepatitis B vaccines do not cause type I or type III allergic reactions.

 Petre J, Van Wijnendaele F, De Neys B, Conrath K, Van Opstal O, et al. Development of a hepatitis B vaccine from transformed yeast cells.
 Postgrad Med H 1987;63(Suppl 2):73-81.